SmgTR/Shooper/README.md

 ### Commits

-Husky will abort every commit with test falling and/or eslint errors.
+Husky will abort every commit with failed test and/or eslint errors.

 ---